ffich/CHAOS/docs/10_Requirements/README.md

 **[REQ_VTM_070]** - The OS shall provide an **Os_GetRemainingTime** API.

+# Alarms Requirements
+The following section lists all the **alarms** requirements.

+[REQ_ALRM_010] - The OS shall provide a mechanims to implement alarms.

 # Logging Requirements
 The following section lists all the **os logging** requirements.